OctopusDeploy/docs/docs/deployments/aws/aws-s3-create-bucket/index.md

 ![Create an Amazon S3 Bucket Advanced section](images/advanced-section.png "width=500")

 :::warning
 In April 2023 Amazon is updating their security settings for newly created S3 Buckets.
-Buckets will now be created with Block all public access enabled and access list controls (ACLs) disabled.
-For more information on these changes see [the annoncuement](https://aws.amazon.com/blogs/aws/heads-up-amazon-s3-security-changes-are-coming-in-april-of-2023/).
+Buckets will now be created with Block all public access enabled and access control lists (ACLs) disabled.
+For more information on these changes see [the announcement](https://aws.amazon.com/blogs/aws/heads-up-amazon-s3-security-changes-are-coming-in-april-of-2023/).
 Octopus Deploy is updating our defaults in line with these changes and now offers the ability to override both of these settings.
-Existing projects that rely on creating publically accessible S3 buckets will need to be updated with public access enabled and ACLs enabled.
+Existing projects that rely on creating publicly accessible S3 buckets will need to be updated with public access enabled and ACLs enabled.
 :::

 ![Create an Amazon S3 Bucket Advanced Security section](images/advanced-section-security.png "width=500")